-- Tell a parent, teacher or other trusted adult don't stay silent and hope it will go away it won't! - Save, store, screenshot emails, chat logs, posts or SMS's. - Block and delete the bully from all contact lists - Do not respond to nasty emails, chats, SMS or comments this is what the bully wants so ignore them.
-(They will need your help to do this) - Use the 'report abuse' button which all websites/applications have.
+- Tell a parent, teacher or other trusted adult don't stay silent and hope it will go away it won't! - Save, store, screenshot emails, chat logs, posts or SMS's. - Block and delete the bully from all contact lists. - Do not respond to nasty emails, chats, SMS or comments this is what the bully wants, so ignore them. - Use the 'report abuse' button which all websites/applications have.
 Tell them the problems you are having and they are obligated to investigate. - Have some 'down time' without computer or mobile.
-Give yourself some time away from technology just for a break - If the bullying continues delete your current email, msn, Hotmail, Facebook etc. and start a new account.
+Give yourself some time away from technology just for a break. - If the bullying continues delete your current email, msn, Hotmail, Facebook etc. and start a new account.
 Only give your new details to a small list of trusted friends. - Get a new phone number if being harassed on your phone.
-Report the problem to your phone company and insist on a new number for free. - If the bullying continues get mum or dad to report the bullying to the College & Police.
+Report the problem to your phone company and insist on a new number for free. - If the bullying continues get Mum or Dad to report the bullying to the College and the Police.